uhasker/getting-things-done-in-next-js/src/chapter1/06-functional-thinking.md

 const task = {
   id: 1,
   summary: 'Read the MERN book',
-  description: 'Read and understand the MERN book.'
+  description: 'Read and understand the MERN book.', };
-}
 ```

 Now let's say we want to change the summary: